A new foreign investment law, which came into effect in January 2019, has made investing in Qatar easier than ever.

 Investing in stocks and shares in Qatar

-Qatar Stock Exchange (QSE) is the world’s 33rd largest by market capitalisation; bigger than its regional rival Dubai, which is 42nd.
+Qatar Stock Exchange (QSE) is the world’s 33rd largest by market capitalization; bigger than its regional rival Dubai, which is 42nd.
 Expats and foreign nationals can invest on the QSE, but only via a broker.
 The broker acts as an intermediary for all trading and brokerage transactions.
 There are currently 11 brokerages licensed to do this in Qatar.
 In addition, foreign investors must be registered at Qatar Central Securities Depository before trading on the exchange.
 Once registered, you will get an Investor Card (with National Identification Number), after which shares can be bought and sold.
 Non-Qatari investors can own up to 49% of the share capital of a QSE-listed company.